Thelma Todd: Film

-In 1931, Todd starred in Corsair, a film directed by Roland West, with whom she become romantically involved.
+In 1931, Todd starred in Corsair, a film directed by Roland West, with whom she became romantically involved.

 Todd became highly regarded as a capable film comedian, and Roach loaned her to other studios to play opposite Wheeler & Woolsey, Buster Keaton, Joe E. Brown, and the Marx Brothers.
 She also successfully appeared in dramas, such as the original 1931 version of The Maltese Falcon starring Ricardo Cortez as Sam Spade, where she played Miles Archer's treacherous widow.
 She appeared in around 120 feature films and shorts in her career.

 Todd continued her short-subject series through 1935 and was featured in the full-length Laurel and Hardy comedy The Bohemian Girl.
 It was her last role before her untimely death at age 29.
 Although she had completed all of her scenes, producer Roach had them re-shot, fearing negative publicity.
 He deleted all of Todd's dialogue, and limited her appearance to one musical number.

 Sidewalk Cafe

-Originally built in 1928, by architect Mark Daniels, as the Castellammare housing tract business block, in August 1934, Todd opened, in partnership with Jewel Carmen and Roland West, Thelma Todd's Sidewalk Cafe, at 17575 Pacific Coast Highway, Castellammare, Pacific Palisades, Los Angeles.
+Originally built in 1928, by architect Mark Daniels, as the Castellammare housing tract business block, in August 1934, Todd opened, in partnership with Roland West and his wife, actress Jewel Carmen, Thelma Todd's Sidewalk Cafe, at 17575 Pacific Coast Highway, Castellammare, Pacific Palisades, Los Angeles.
 The ground floor of the building housed the restaurant.
-On the second floor, Todd and West lived in adjoining ocean-view apartments—with only a sliding wooden door separating their bedrooms—and held parties in the adjacent, private nightclub named Joya (for West's ex-wife Jewel Carmen) that took up the rest of the second floor.
+On the second floor, Todd and West lived in adjoining ocean-view apartments—with only a sliding wooden door separating their bedrooms— and held parties in the adjacent, private nightclub named Joya (for Jewel Carmen) that took up the rest of the second floor.
 The third floor, hexagonally shaped, had a dance floor and bandstand.
 It attracted a diverse clientele of Hollywood celebrities, and many tourists.

 Personal life

-Todd was briefly married to Pat DiCiccio, who supposedly had ties to the mob.
-The relationship was volatile with DiCiccio being very abusive to Todd, resulting in her filing for divorce and changing her will to only leaving him $1.
+Todd was briefly married to Pat DiCicco, who supposedly had ties to the mob.
+The relationship was volatile and DiCicco was abusive to Todd, resulting in her filing for divorce and changing her will to leave him only $1.